35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 ### Family housing promises forgotten

-NHG also comes up short for houses on Plot 18.
-About a fifth of the new homes should be houses, which would be around 14 three-bed homes, whereas the number actually provided is....**zero.**
+NHG's also comes up short for houses on Plot 18.
+About a fifth of the new homes should be houses, which would be around 14 three-bed homes, whereas the number actually provided is zero

 Houses are distinguished from other types of dwelling, such as flats, and are particularly valued as family homes.
 The now discarded [Aylesbury Area Action Plan 2010](https://www.southwark.gov.uk/assets/attach/1647/Aylesbury-AAP-2010.pdf) defines them as a *'self contained residential dwelling.
 Houses can be detached, semi detached or terraced'* [^5].
 The AAAP promised that nearly a quarter of the new homes would be houses, saying *'We will respond, for example, to the needs of families...........23% of new homes will be houses with access to gardens'* [^6].